PearceKof/Webserv/README.md

 ## Project Overview

 The Webserv project aims to deepen our understanding of network programming, HTTP protocols, and server-client communication.
-The server is designed to handle HTTP requests, serve static files, and manage dynamic content, while implementing features like non-blocking I/O and proper error handling.
+The server is designed to handle HTTP requests, serve static files, and manage cgi, while implementing features like non-blocking I/O and proper error handling.

 ## Features